 \subsection{Spectrally folded adiabatic interpolation performance}

 We first present simulations of the AQC variation of spectral folding, in figures~\ref{specfoldAQCfig} and~\ref{AQC_HD_fig}.
-For the AQC variation, we followed the procedure in Eq.~(\ref{QAOAschedule}), with a quadratic $H_{\mathrm{fold}}$ (Eq.~\ref{folds}) in place of $H_P$ and $f \of{t} = \of{1-t/t_f}^{1/4} $ instead of $\sqrt{1-t/t_f}$, with an average runtime $t_f = N/24$.
+For the AQC variation, we followed the procedure in Eq.~(\ref{QAOAschedule}), with a quadratic $H_{\mathrm{fold}}$ (Eq.~\ref{nlfold}, without the symmetrization at high energies) in place of $H_P$ and $f \of{t} = \of{1-t/t_F}^{1/4} $ instead of $\sqrt{1-t/t_F}$, with an average runtime $t_F = N/24$ and $dt=0.0325$.
 This schedule modification was found to improve scaling at higher approximation ratios.
-In all cases individual shots are runtime averaged between $2 t_f/3$ and $4 t_f/3$ as in our QAOA simulations.
+In all cases individual shots are runtime averaged between $2 t_F/3$ and $4 t_F/3$ as in our TAQC simulations.

-All these parameter choices are the result of intuition, trial and error, and a desire for simulations to complete in reasonable amounts of time; none are particularly optimal.
-Nonetheless, as shown in figure~\ref{specfoldAQCfig}, in all but one case we were able to meet the approximation target $A=0.75$, but not exceed it; for $N_C = 4N$.
+As shown in figure~\ref{specfoldAQCfig}, in all but one case we were able to meet the approximation target $A=0.75$, but not exceed it; for $N_C = 4N$ we were limited to $q_a \simeq 0.7$.
 Our spectral folding methods are also much better at reliably returning states close to $G$ in Hamming distance, consistent with the approximation guarantee (see Fig.~\ref{AQC_HD_fig}).
 We likewise tested increasing $A$ to 0.85 in simulations up to $N=24$ with this variation, and found improved prefactors but no improvement in scaling (see Fig.~\ref{specfoldaqcfig-85}).
 This suggests that we have found the performance ceiling for this approach.
-Interestingly, the worst case $q_a = 0.7$ observed for this method is very close to the approximation ratio of $\sim 0.68$ predicted in section~\ref{ssec:caveats}, using a more simplified analysis than was employed for the TMA variation.
+Interestingly, the worst case $q_a = 0.7$ observed for this method is not far below the approximation ratio of $\sim 0.8$ predicted in section~\ref{ssec:caveats}, using a much more simplified analysis than was employed for the TMA and MSFO variations.